 Looking for a Fee Only Fiduciary Certified Financial Planner Professional to help you achieve your financial goals?
 Click here to schedule a free no obligation consultation.

-Incorporating the feedback from their prior meeting, Steve and Amanda's PFP advisor arrived at their Plan Presentation meeting with a final presentation of their financial plan.
+Incorporating the feedback from their onboarding meetings, Steve and Amanda's PFP advisor arrived at their Plan Presentation meeting with a final presentation of their financial plan.
 Their PFP advisor explained that their plan would be broken down into 5 "micro" plans: A Cash Flow plan, an Income plan, an Investment plan, a Tax plan, and an Estate plan.

 Because a financial plan is a hypothetical model, it is critically important that the inputs into that model are as accurate as possible.
 Cash flow, or spending habits, are the foundation upon which good financial plans are built.
 If estimates of spending are off by a significant margin, all of the downstream recommendations fall apart.